Top-ranked recipe named "Stuffed Grape Leaves with Egg-Lemon Sauce"

 Try this Stuffed Grape Leaves with Egg-Lemon Sauce recipe, or contribute your own.
-"Frugal03" and "Stuffed" are two of the tags cooks chose for Stuffed Grape Leaves with Egg-Lemon Sauce.
+"Frugal03" and "Stuffed" are two tags used to describe Stuffed Grape Leaves with Egg-Lemon Sauce.

 "I put these in the crock pot in two layers and they come out AMAZING!
 It takes approx 4 hours on high but they are so worth it....."- kimikazi1